-Mitral Valve Disease Surgeon in Orange County CA
+Mitral Valve Disease Specialist in Orange County CA

 The mitral valve is one of 4 valves in the heart and connects the left atrium and the left ventricle.
 It helps control blood flow through these chambers of the heart.
 However, the mitral valve can cause various problems due to mitral valve disease.

 This is when the valve opening becomes too narrow because it doesn’t open as far as it should, restricting blood flow through the heart.
 This occurs when the valve is stiff, scarred or the valve flaps are partially joined together.

 Almost all cases of mitral valve stenosis are caused by rheumatic fever.
 This is typically a childhood disease, but occurs when strep throat is left untreated and can be a serious complication of strep.
 This condition causes inflammation of joints an the heart, mainly.
 This inflammation can lead to the scarring, stiffness, and swelling that leads to mitral valve stenosis.
 Unfortunately, many people don’t even know they have a rheumatic fever until they get treated for one of the complications.
 This is fairly uncommon in the U.S. due to a widespread use of antibiotics for strep treatment.

 The biggest risk factor for mitral valve stenosis is not being treated properly for strep throat, since that leads to rheumatic fever.
 We tend to see mitral valve stenosis in less developed countries, or in older demographics who didn’t have easy access to antibiotic treatment when they were younger.

 This is when the mitral valve is letting blood leak backward into the heart.
 Valves are supposed to act like one-way gates, and when a valve is damaged, it can lead to regurgitation or leaking.

 The most common type of mitral valve regurgitation is chronic.
 This can happen by two methods, which both develop slowly: